femou1/pb-handbooks/tms_handbook.md

 -- This includes rocket silos
 * Allowed to override KoS orders of users ranked under them (Inquisitor can override a Captain KoS but can't override another Inquisitors/Instructors KoS)
 * Allowed to override Room Restrictions of users ranked under them (Inquisitor can override a Captain RR but can't override another Inquisitors/Instructors RR)
-* Allowed to host Official Patrol Raids (No Marks)
+* Allowed to host Official Patrol Raids
-* Allowed to host Official Raids (Practice, levels 1 and 2)
+* Allowed to host Official Raids
 * Allowed to host a server during a MEGA raid
 * Granted access to the TMS SmartLog in-game
 * Granted Moderator powers in the Communications server
 * Granted Moderator powers at the Rynver Stronghold
 * Allowed to use custom uniforms; these must be approved by an Instructor+
-* Allowed to host game nights/special events in the Communications server with the approval of an Instructor+
+* Allowed to host game nights/special events in the Communications server without the approval of an Instructor+
 * Allow full access to the TMSRS Commons Room podium and TMSRS Event Hall leadership platform.
 * Granted read access to the TMS mark database
 -- Granted access to create & edit their own TMS SmartLogs in the TMS SmartLog database